ribasco/ucgdisplay/README.md

 ##### General features

 * Supports both Character and Graphics/Dot-Matrix display devices
+* Should work for most linux based SBCs (kernel 4.8x or higher)

 ##### Display drivers

 ######  Character LCD driver features
-* Pure java implementation for Hitachi HD44780 driver powered by Pi4j (Will probably add JNI/native support in the future if performance is an issue)
+* Pure java implementation for Hitachi HD44780 driver powered by Pi4j
 * Flexible configuration options for interfacing with your SBC device (e.g. GPIO expanders/I2C/SPI)
 * No fixed/mandatory pin mapping.
 You have the freedom to choose whatever device pins you want to use for your LCD device.
 * Available LCD adapters